microsoft/PQCrypto-VPN/README.md

 We will also enable other ciphersuites as much as we are able to make them work.
 Our OpenVPN fork depends on the [Open Quantum Safe project fork of OpenSSL](https://github.com/open-quantum-safe/openssl), so contributors looking to add support for a new algorithm should ensure it is supported by Open Quantum Safe.

-We test on Ubuntu Server 16.04 LTS as our Linux platform, and on Windows 10 with Visual Studio 2017.
-We have not yet tested any other combinations but will offer comment on what we think will be required with other versions, particularly for Microsoft platforms.

 We also provide software and instructions for building a post-quantum secure VPN appliance with a Raspberry Pi 3.
 The device acts as a WiFi access point, and tunnels all of its traffic over the post-quantum VPN.
 This has two main advantages when compared to using a VPN client on the device.
 First, installing VPN client software is not required.
 Second, using VPN software can be error prone, and not all traffic will be protected if there are configuration errors.
 With a hardware device, all devices connecting to it get post-quantum security transparently.
 See the `pqap` directory, and the README file there for more information.

 ---